 The ruling followed a trial which began in November 2019 in which Queens Judge Joseph Risi would not accept the appraised values of the 288-room hotel introduced by the City.
 Instead, Judge Risi relied upon and adopted the market and assessed values presented in the hotel taxpayer’s report.

-“Every hotel owner should be cheered by this important decision, which stands for the proposition that you can get a redress and justice through the court system on a property tax challenge,” said Joel Marcus of Marcus & Pollack LLP, which represented the Queens Marriott Courtyard in the case.
+“Every hotel owner should be cheered by this important decision, which stands for the proposition that you can get a redress and justice through the court system on a property tax challenge.”

 The case could have implications for all New York City hotel owners and operators, since the City’s tax assessment system is a pre-pandemic evaluation, and consistently overvalues hotel properties.

-Joel Marcus and Philip Azarian of Marcus & Pollack LLP represented the hotel and Jeffrey Lebowitz of Abrams Fensterman was co-counsel.
+Joel Marcus and Philip Azarian of Marcus & Pollack LLP represented the hotel, and Jeffrey Lebowitz of Abrams Fensterman, LLP was co-counsel.
 Marcus & Pollack are currently planning several other hotel challenges throughout New York City.